wp-plugins/very-simple-event-list/readme.txt

 == DESCRIPTION ==
-This is a very simple plugin to add a list of your upcoming events in your WordPress blog.
+This is a very simple plugin to add a list of your upcoming or past events in your WordPress blog.

 Besides the default title and description it contains event date, event time, event location, event URL and featured image.
 So no event categories or event tags.
 That's it.